 Since there is a wide selection of styles and models, it can be difficult to select a forklift.
 Whether you’re looking to rent a forklift for your next project or purchase one, our guide covers the different forklift types, the benefits of each equipment, and popular forklift models to help choose the right forklift for your needs.

-- 1 What are the different Forklift types?
+- 1 Forklift classifications

 - 2 Forklift Classification Chart